gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 View package:
 GUI related classes.

-List of some open-sourced resources used:
+List of some open-source resources used:
 ===============

 For title and abstract extraction from pdf files: